 As many as 50% of patients who undergo HSCT develop osteopenia or osteoporosis, and cGVHD is associated with an even higher incidence .
 This is often the result of chronic glucocorticoid use, a major risk factor for osteopenia and osteoporosis because of increased bone turnover .
-Other risk factors that these patients face that contribute to bone density loss are:

 The HSCT itself causes a fundamental alteration of bone mineral metabolism, with loss seen in the first 6 to 12 months .
 Bone density loss in cGVHD is typically seen more in the femoral heads than the vertebrae, a distinction when compared with menopausal osteoporosis [20,21], though the humeral head, knees, and ankles can also be affected [23,24].